Advicor® (as a combination product containing Lovastatin, Niacin)

 What SIDE EFFECTS can this medicine cause?

-Lovastatin may cause side effects.
-Tell your doctor if these symptoms are severe or do not go away:
+Niacin may cause side effects.
+Tell your doctor if any of these symptoms are severe or do not go away:

 lack of energy

 pain in the upper right part of the stomach